Salt Lake City, Utah

 traditions are respected as well.

-International Doctors In Alcoholics Anonymous (IDAA).
-It has approximately 4500
+is International Doctors in Alcoholics Anonymous (IDAA).
+It has

-the membership form on this website and asks to be placed on the mailing
+uses the membership form on this website and asks to be placed on the

-list.
-If willing, individual members may be asked to help if a colleague is
+mailing list.
+If willing, individual members may be asked to help if

-in trouble in their area or wants contact with a fellow physician or other
+a colleague is in trouble in their area or wants contact with a fellow

 IDAA is not an umbrella organization that has chapters or subgroups, so that